-Update: Sprint is merging with T-Mobile.
-The Sprint military discount is still available for current Sprint customers, however, the Sprint website has been merged with the T-Mobile website.
-All new customers are being brought into the T-Mobile brand.
-You can learn more about the T-Mobile military discount, which is a great offer and includes wi-fi tethering a Netflix subscription, and more.
+Update: Sprint merged with T-Mobile in 2020.
+The Sprint military discount expired Aug.
+1, 2020.
+All new customers are now brought into the T-Mobile brand.
+You can learn more about the T-Mobile military discount, which is a great offer and includes Wi-Fi tethering, a Netflix subscription and more.

 Sprint Military Discount Eligibility